I was in the third grade when my parents split up and we moved from a small town in Texas to a Texas town not quite as small.

 “Grandma, what’s your name again?”

-“Oh you know my name.” she’d say sternly with a half-smile.
+“You know my name.” she’d say sternly with a half-smile.

-The days seemed endless.
+The days were quiet and seemed endless.

+I’ve been thinking about them a lot lately and that time in my life as I sit here and the days seem endless.
 Maybe it’s silly but that’s okay.
-It’s what you’re supposed to do when the universe gives you time to reflect and figure your shit out.
+It’s what you’re supposed to do when the universe gives you time to reflect and get your shit together.

-Do what you have to do and feel what you need to feel until things return to some semblance of normal.
+Do what you have to do and feel what you need to feel until things return to some semblance of your normal.

 Until then I’ll read, rest my eyes, miss my grandparents, and occasionally, I will have breakfast for supper.